mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 * Are there any groups of customers that stand out in money spent, products they buy and marketshare we have?
 * What smartphones are available in the market and how much are they alike in terms of specs and pricing?
 (Give me a data-set please!)
 * How much do cats look alike in fluffyness of the tail, playfulness, hair color, eye color, number of legs....
 I have a _lot_ of cats...
 OK!?!?!?
-* I have no clue what I'm looking for, please give me one?
+* And the desperate: "I have no clue what I'm looking for, please give me a clue?"

 The similarity between these questions is mostly captured by the generic sentence: how similar are these cases in terms of _a_, _b_ _c_, _d_, _e_... well, you're getting the picture... right?
 What you're really looking for, are variables that can make a narrative about a set of data: maybe you find small pockets of observations that have special meanings or maybe you find variables that are group defining.
 These narratives can further by explored by clustering data or making predictions based on a subset of variables.